-The MEO will review the file and decide what enforcement action should be taken.
+The Maintenance Enforcement Office (MEO) will review the file and decide what enforcement action should be taken.

 Action, through The Enforcement of Maintenance Orders Act, 1997, may include: